Mobile Nursing: Bringing Research to the Patient

 People face many barriers to participation in clinical research.
 Most don’t even know it could be an option for them.
 Among those who are aware of clinical research options, many find that scheduling additional medical appointments into an already busy schedule or traveling long distances to a clinical research center can make participation challenging.
 Those challenges can become even greater if the research participant has a rare condition or is a kid.

-Addressing some of those challenges is one reason we have implemented mobile nursing in several clinical trials.
+Addressing some of those challenges is one reason we implemented mobile nursing in several clinical trials.
 Mobile nursing is when a trained medical professional (for example, a nurse, nursing assistant or lab technician) comes to your home—or any other location that is convenient for you—to conduct the study visit.
-It’s one of the potential digital health options we explored with patients in our 2016 patient preferences survey.

 I recently sat down with two members of Lilly’s pediatric steering committee, to learn more about their experience implementing in-home visits via mobile nursing for a Lilly pediatric research study.